meltingmettle/api-tick-meltingmettle/README.md

 Please note that Heroku dynos take ~30 seconds to start up if a site has not been accessed recently, so your first load may take up to a minute.

 Using this app requires a Zendesk account.
-If don't have an account, you can create a free trial account on zendesk.com/register, where the best customer experiences are built.
+If don't have an account, you can create a free trial account at www.zendesk.com/register, Zendesk's main website, where the best customer experiences are built.

 Application supports additional update capability.